asdadwbadLJhBAWv1/Privacy-Policy/README.md

-# Privacy Policy for Bahnhof
+# Privacy Policy for Pulse

 This Privacy Policy governs the collection, use, and sharing of personal information by Pulse, a Discord bot developed by Mike.
 By using Pulse, you agree to the terms of this Privacy Policy.